SpM-lab/sparse-ir/doc/kernels.rst

    with w(ω)=1/ω.

 By default, :class:`sparse_ir.LogisticKernel` is used.
-Kernels can be fed directly into :class:`sparse_ir.IRBasis` or :class:`sparse_ir.FiniteTempBasis` to get the intermediate representation.
+Kernels can be fed directly into :class:`sparse_ir.DimensionlessBasis` or :class:`sparse_ir.FiniteTempBasis` to get the intermediate representation.

 .. _singular value expansion: https://w.wiki/3poQ